 These pups learn by experience that training with his human friends is a fun and enjoyable, rewarding experience – not something to be feared or resented.

-Training is an important part of German Shepherd ownership as they are big dogs, who can potentially get themselves into trouble if they are left to their own devices.
+Training is an important part of GSD ownership as they are big dogs, who can potentially get themselves into trouble if they are left to their own devices.

 Your puppy will need to learn not to knock people over, and to walk on a loose lead.